atrautm1/ABCkb/README.md

 Step 2: Prepare for data
 - Insert the OMIM key recieved via email into a secrets.json file within the scripts folder following the example_secrets.json format
+    - The key is in the url you recieve from them: "data.omim.org/downloads/\<secret-key\>/filename.txt"
 - Ensure proper permissions for data usage are acquired
 - Allocate at least 8gb ram and 2gb swap for docker
 - Storage requirements